Reimagine-Cyberbay/roadmap/.github/ISSUE_TEMPLATE/user_feedback.md

 ---
 name: User Feedback
-about: Provide feedback to help us improve
+about: Provide feedback, or report when you think something is broken to help us improve
 labels: bug, needs-triage
 assignees: Louis